giorgos-ioak/Student-System-Management/README.md

 <br>
 <br>

-This application was created for the first course of the **Microsoft Backend Developer Professional Cerificate**.
+This application was created for the first course of the **Microsoft Backend Developer Professional Certificate**.
 <br>
 <br>
 ### Flowchart